 The temptation to live abroad can be a strong one.
 Perhaps, you’re at a point where you need a career change or just tired of where you are current living.
-Maybe you’re seeing social media feeds and you’re thinking it might be fabulous to live somewhere different for awhile.
-And the more you see these images, the more you may start to believe you can do this.
+Maybe social media is feeding your desire to live somewhere different for awhile.
+And the more you see these images, the more you may believe you can do this.

 For some, becoming an educator may seem like the easiest way to get abroad and still make money.
-The need for teachers, especially from Western countries, has been extensive for decades and this has fueled the impression that just about anyone can get into the education game.
+The longstanding need for teachers, especially from desired Western countries, has fueled the impression that just about anyone can get into the education game.
 However, the market is tightening up and the ease of becoming an international educator is changing.
 So before you start figuring out how you can get yourself to the next hot location, you need to ask yourself some fundamental questions.

 Some of my best memories from my middle and high school years are remembering the love and passion my teachers had for educating students.
-It has been almost <gulp> twenty years but I haven’t forgotten the knowledge that my teachers imparted.
+It has been a a long time but I haven’t forgotten the knowledge that my teachers imparted.

 I can single handedly trace my love for geography and history to the work of my middle school social studies teacher.
 My English teacher intentionally developed a curriculum that not only taught us the “classics” of Western literature but wove in regional, African writers to ensure we understood the corner of the world we inhabited.
 My French teacher’s words, with her distinct, sharply tinged delivery, still ring in my ears as I always try to put additional effort in hitting my pronunciations just right; because if you’re going to do something, you might as well do it all the way.